wormzz11/Labeling-Data-ingestion/README.md

 | **Output** | CSV | Ranked and filtered certain positives ready for enrichment |

 ## Notes & Limitations
+- Automatic training loop is not implemented as large amounts of data are unlikely, it requires changing training file manually, in the ui
 - Manual review rows require human labeling before being merged back into training data
 - Deduplication on the master file is based on `title`
 - MS MARCO scores are raw logits, not probabilities — they can be negative